artsy/artsy.github.io/source/about/index.markdown

 footer: true
 ---

-Artsy is located on the twenty-fifth floor of 401 Broadway, in NYC.
+Artsy is located on the twenty-fifth & twenty-seventh floors of 401 Broadway, in NYC.

 E-Mail Artsy Engineering at [engineering@artsy.net](mailto:engineering@artsy.net).